Sarah Jaynes, Executive Director

 Michael Chameides, Communications Director

-Michael comes to RDI with a passion for progressive organizing in small and rural communities.
-He has led successful campaigns to ensure voters can safely and freely cast their ballots, improve safety for residents regardless of citizenship status, and expand economic opportunities.
-He is an elected official, serving on the Board of Supervisors and Deputy Minority Leader of Columbia County, NY.
-Previously, Michael served as Mayoral Aide in Hudson, NY.
-Michael also worked in Higher Education as the Marketing and Editorial Manager at Bard College at Simon's Rock.
-He has a Master’s Degree in Media Studies from The New School and has received artist grants from the New York State Council on the Arts, Puffin Foundation, and New York Foundation for the Arts.
+Michael has led successful initiatives to improve public transit, establish affordable housing, and overturn a county-wide ban on college student voting.
+He is an elected official, serving on the Board of Supervisors as Deputy Minority Leader of Columbia County, NY.
+Previously, Michael served as the Mayoral Aide in Hudson, NY.
+He has a Master’s Degree in Media Studies and has received artist grants from the New York State Council on the Arts, Puffin Foundation, and New York Foundation for the Arts.
+He is the recipient of the 2023 Hudson Valley Area Labor Federation Friend of Labor Award.
+In 2022, the Columbia County Sanctuary Movement recognized his advocacy for immigrants and named him an Anniversary Honoree.

 Ariel Santillan, Grants and Operations Manager